Water cycle, evaporation, condensation, precipitation, surface flow, subsurface flow, runoff, transpiration, clouds, atmosphere.

 Evaporation is the process where water is turned into a gas and returns to the atmosphere.
 This is any surface water that is on the ground, lakes, rivers, ponds, even puddles.
 The water is evaporated by the sun, and goes up to the sky and eventually forms the clouds we see in the sky.

-Interesting fact: once a tree transpires, the water from this process evaporates, so a tree also adds to evaporation.
+Once a tree transpires, the water from this process evaporates, so a tree also adds to evaporation.
+Trees do this mostly during the day, but it can sometimes occur during the night, only when it is very warm.

 We all know condensation is where the water vapour returns to a liquid state and is usually found at the top of a kettle after it boils, or on your windows in the cold mornings.
 Even on your car windows in the same manner.
 But it also is the process when the evaporated water changes once it's at the upper atmosphere.
 It starts to condense back into water.